ClaudiaBehnke86/TournamentCalculator/docs/source/tutorial.rst

 .. _dis_sel:
 .. figure:: pictures/dis_sel.png

-Once the participating age categories and disciples are crated one can hide/unhide the categories and enter participants in each discipline.
+Once the participating age divisions and disciples are crated one can hide/unhide the categories and enter participants in each discipline.
 This can be done by using the +/- button or by entering a number to the field.